Twisted (co)homology of non-orientable Weyl semimetals: Extensions

 The sequence in Eq.~\eqref{eq:inversion-MV-explicit} has one feature which immediately stands out: the total charge group appearing on the right is now the trivial zero group, whereas this group is $\ZZ$ on the basic torus and $\ZZ_2$ on each non-orientable Brillouin zone discussed previously.
 Physically, this means that the notion of charge cancellation is completely absent on the fundamental domain -- here, the total chirality can take on any value.
 Intuitively speaking, this relates to the fact that the system admits configurations such as those illustrated in Fig.~\ref{fig:inversion_Dirac-strings}(b), where the fundamental domain hosts a single Weyl point of unit charge.
 It should be emphasised that the lack of charge cancellation on the fundamental domain is not an indication of any physical anomalies, just as in the case of $\KS$.
 Instead, it should be understood in terms of the Weyl points being related to their own charge cancelling partner through the symmetry.

 The $\ZZ^3\oplus\ZZ_2^4$ group of insulating invariants appearing on the left side of Eq.~\eqref{eq:inversion-MV-explicit} is most readily interpreted in terms of twisted Dirac loops, as was done for the glide symmetry in Sec.~\ref{sec:TIs}.
-We take Fig.~\ref{fig:inversion_Dirac-strings}(c) as starting point, where an inversion-symmetric twisted Dirac loop is depicted which runs through the two TRIM at $\bk=(0,0,0)$ and $\bk=(0,\pi,0)$ along the positive $k_y$-direction; we will denote this loop by $\ell_{0y0}$.
-This loop cannot be removed from the two TRIM it crosses by symmetry-preserving continuous deformations, meaning it is topologically distinct from the three other possible Dirac loops $\ell_{0y\pi}$, $\ell_{\pi y0}$, and $\ell_{\pi y\pi}$ that run through two TRIM in the positive $k_y$-direction.
-Taken together with the four similarly defined loops in the $k_x$ and $k_z$-directions, there are a total of 12 such basic twisted Dirac loops.
+We take Fig.~\ref{fig:inversion_Dirac-strings}(c) as starting point, where an inversion-symmetric twisted Dirac loop is depicted which runs through the two TRIM at $\bk=(0,0,0)$ and $\bk=(0,\pi,0)$ along the positive $k_y$-direction.
+We will denote this loop by $\ell_{0y0}$, where the three subscripts correspond to the three coordinate directions: the appearance of a zero in the $k_x$ and $k_z$ positions indicates that the loop sits at fixed $k_x=k_z=0$, while the $y$ indicates that it is oriented in the positive $k_y$-direction.
+This loop cannot be removed from the two TRIM it crosses by symmetry-preserving continuous deformations, meaning it is topologically distinct from the three other possible Dirac loops $\ell_{0y\pi}$, $\ell_{\pi y0}$, and $\ell_{\pi y\pi}$ that run through two TRIM in the positive $k_y$-direction (for instance, $\ell_{0y\pi}$ runs through the two TRIM at fixed $k_x=0$ and $k_z=\pi$).
+Taken together with the four similarly defined loops in the $k_x$ and $k_z$-directions (denoted $\ell_{x00}$, $\ell_{x0\pi}$, $\ell_{x\pi 0}$, $\ell_{x\pi \pi}$ and $\ell_{00z}$, $\ell_{0\pi z}$, $\ell_{\pi 0 z}$, $\ell_{\pi \pi z}$, respectively), there are a total of 12 such basic twisted Dirac loops.
 The twisted homology classes of these 12 loops generate the $\ZZ^3\oplus \ZZ_2^4$ group; this can be understood more precisely by studying the ways in which they can be detached from the TRIM points.

 As an example of this, consider a situation in which two loops of the form $\ell_{0y0}$ are present at the same time.
 If two such loops are present, they can be detached from $(0,0,0)$ and $(0,\pi,0)$ in a symmetry-preserving fashion; this is illustrated in Fig.~\ref{fig:inversion_relations} (a).